Nurse says patients in ICU with Covid-19 begging for vaccine – KION546

 Nurse says patients in ICU with Covid-19 begging for vaccine

+The change in guidance comes after the US Centers for Disease Control and Prevention updated its mask guidance on Tuesday, recommending that vaccinated people wear masks indoors in areas of “substantial” and “high” transmission of Covid-19.

-The mayor of the Florida county that’s home to Disney World and Universal Studios is sounding the alarm on a spike of Covid-19 cases in the area, saying the county is now in “crisis mode” as it grapples with its worsening infection rate.
+The news that masks are returning at Disney’s domestic parks also follows the mayor of Orange County, where Disney World is located, saying that the county is in “crisis mode.”

 “These numbers are extraordinary.
 We are seeing nearly 1,000 new cases in Orange County daily.
-Those are the numbers we saw at the highest peak last year,” Mayor Jerry Demings, a Democrat, said Monday during a news conference.
-“So a thousand a day is extraordinary.
-We are now in crisis mode.”
+Those are the numbers we saw at the highest peak last year,” Mayor Jerry Demings said on Monday.

-Urging the county’s residents to get vaccinated, Demings added: “We, as a community, need to work together to slow the spread.”

-“Residents are still getting vaccinated, but at a slow pace.
-We need to move the needle faster.
-61.59% of Orange County residents ages 12 and above have had at least one shot of the vaccine,” he said.
+Disney’s parks and resorts division was hit very hard because of the pandemic.
+The outbreak led to a challenging year that brought extended closures and significant layoffs.

+— CNN’s Clare Duffy, Jacqueline Howard and Devan Cole contributed to this report.

 The-CNN-Wire